 Adjusting connections and IPsec tunnel max values

 Lets say our license supports 512 000 connections and 500 IPsec tunnels.
 We conclude that we would never need more than 128 000 connections and 100 IPsec tunnels.
-By default cOS Core looks at the license and allocates memory based on that, these settings can be overridden and a manual value can be typed in.
+By default cOS Core looks at the license and allocates memory based on that.
+These settings can be overridden and a manual value can be entered.